eniware-org/Cloud-Foundry-Installation/sphinx/source/CFconfig.rst

 * OS_IDENTITY_API_VERSION
 * OS_AUTH_VERSION

 The OS_AUTH_URL is the address of the OpenStack Keystone node for authentication.
-To retrieve this IP addres by Juju use the following command:
+To retrieve this IP address by Juju use the following command (or as shown :ref:`here<openstack-test>`):

 .. code::